SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/ReferenceManual/Attributes.md

   using elements like thread-local storage, locks, mutexes, or semaphores across suspension points can lead to incorrect results.

-  To avoid any errors, add an `@available(*, noasync)` attribute to the symbol's declaration:
+  To avoid this problem, add an `@available(*, noasync)` attribute to the symbol's declaration:

   ```swift
   extension pthread_mutex_t {

     @available(*, noasync)
     mutating func lock() {
         pthread_mutex_lock(&self)
     }

     @available(*, noasync)
     mutating func unlock() {
         pthread_mutex_unlock(&self)
     }
   }
   ```

-  This attribute tells the compiler to raise a build error when someone uses the symbol in an asynchronous context.
+  This attribute raises a compile-time error when someone uses the symbol in an asynchronous context.
   You can also use the `message` argument to provide additional information about the symbol.